 Families & Youth

-Resources designed to help parents, youth ministers, and those working with children and youth proclaim the Gospel simply and relationally – meeting young people where they are and naming the Good News in age-appropriate ways.
+Resources designed to help parents, youth ministers, and those working with children and youth proclaim the Gospel simply and relationally – naming the Good News in age-appropriate ways.

 Kerygma Resources for Families & Youth →